What Is Piqray® (alpelisib)?

 - Changes in certain blood tests

-- Severe skin reactions, including severe rash as well as peeling and blistering on the skin, lips, eyes, or mouth
+- Skin reactions with symptoms like rash and peeling or blistering on the skin, lips, eyes, or mouth

-- Severe diarrhea, which can lead to dangerous levels of water loss
+- Severe diarrhea, which can lead to dehydration and kidney problems

 - Serious allergic reactions with symptoms like trouble breathing, rash, and fever